Bulmers

-Bulmers cider is one of a number of brands owned by British cider maker H. P. Bulmer of Hereford.
-It is one of the biggest selling British bottled cider brands in the UK because it has the highest concentration of apples, with a number of variants including Bulmers Original & Pear.
+Bulmers cider is one of a number of brands owned by British cider maker H. P. Bulmer of Hereford, a Heineken subsidiary.
+It is one of the biggest selling British bottled cider brands in the UK with a number of variants including Bulmers Original & Pear.
 It should not be confused with Bulmers Irish Cider, sold outside the Republic of Ireland as Magners.

 History

 Fred and Percy Bulmer grew the apples at their family orchard at Credenhill in Herefordshire which would be later used to make the cider for which they became known.
 Production was initially at Ryelands Street in Hereford, the original buildings, including cider cellars survives today as the Cider Museum and King Offa Distillery.
 Production moved to the current Plough Lane site in the late 1970s.
 Today HP Bulmer makes 65% of the UK's five hundred million litres of cider sold annually, and the bulk of the UK's cider exports.
 From 1937 to 1949, Bulmers operated with Wm.
 Magners of Clonmel, expanding into Irish distribution markets.
 From 1949 Magners withdrew from this partnership but retained rights to trade under the name HP Bulmer Ltd in Ireland.

 In 2003, the Hereford-based firm was bought for £278 million by Scottish & Newcastle (S&N) with the loss of some 200 jobs initially.
 In 2008, S&N were bought for £7.8 billion by the Carlsberg and Heineken groups.
 Bulmers now only survives as a brand name and subsidiary of the Dutch Heineken group, with operations in Hereford scaled back to focus mainly on the production of cider.

 During spring 2006, the company relaunched Bulmers Original in the UK, aimed at the "served over ice" market, which had grown in popularity over the past few years.
 Bulmers Original is a 4.5% ABV cider, primarily sold in pint bottles (568 ml).
 In November 2007, Bulmers pear cider was launched.

 In summer 2011, Bulmers relaunched with a new look and new bottles.
 In reference to the Bulmers naming tradition dating back to the early 1900s (at the time these were Bulmers 1 through to 8), they number-coded the then-current and all future varieties with Original as "No. 9", Pear as "No. 10" and Crisp Blend as "No. 15".
 At the same time, the Red Berry and Lime flavour was launched as "No. 17".

 In March 2013, two new flavours; "Bulmers Cider Bold Black Cherry" and "Bulmers Cider Pressed Red Grape", number-coded "No. 19" and "No. 20" respectively, were added to the range.
 In March 2014, two lower-alcohol flavours were added: Bulmers Cider Five Fruit Harvest and Bulmers Cider Indian Summer, number-coded "No. 21" and "No. 22" and with an ABV of 2.8%.

 In 2015, the red grape flavour was discontinued and replaced with a new flavour "Zesty Blood Orange", number-coded as "No. 23".
 The black cherry flavour was discontinued the following year and replaced with "Wild Blueberry and Lime", number-coded as "No. 24".